-The previous section covered the exclusive analysis of the noise source of the LFSR period of the memory accesses and their impact on the timing variations.
+The previous section covered the exclusive analysis of the noise source of the LFSR operation.
+This section in addition covers the exclusive assessment of the memory accesses and their impact on the timing variations.

 The tests are all conducted with the test tool discussed in section 6.3.